 What started off as a small dispensary in a guest house in the Sevagram ashram became Kasturba hospital in 1945 thanks to the dedication and vision of Dr Sushila Nayar (Badi Behenji), an ardent follower of Mahatma Gandhi.
 About two decades later, free India faced several challenges in health care.
 To address these, Mahatma Gandhi Institute of Medical Sciences (MGIMS) was established in 1969 to provide quality education and healthcare especially keeping in mind the socioeconomic milieu of the rural masses.
 Since then, 45 batches of students hailing from different parts of India have undergone various rites-of-passage to become exemplary doctors serving the nation and the world.
 What started off as Gandhiji’s dream at the turn of the last century that there would be a holistic development and universal uplift (sarvodaya) is being advanced today by MGIMSonians.2.
 Medical Education

 MGIMS is a non-capitation educational institution.
 It does not have any NRI quota and it charges the tuition fees for its undergraduate and postgraduate medical courses at par with government medical colleges.
-Close to 15,000 student compete for the 65 MBBS admissions; the method of selection of candidates for the medical courses in MGIMS satisfies the Triple Test laid down by the Supreme Court in various judgments, viz., transparency, merit and non-exploitative.
+The method of selection of candidates for the medical courses in MGIMS is through NEET.
 Students at MGIMS enjoys quality medical education with faculty drawn from among experts in their respective fields.
 In addition to the medical education that it provides, it exposes the students to real world problems that they may face in life, from very early days.
 The students take part in three different camps during their stay in MGIMS.
 The first one is at the Sevagram ashram where spent a fortnight to get an idea of Gandhiji’s vision.
 The second one is a few months later when every student is allotted five rural families each - a tradition that helps them understand health problems of the rural people during their five-year-long stay at MGIMS.
 The experience goes beyond textbooks.
 Waiting for dawn to perform blood tests in a village, looking down a microscope to spot a microfilaria which came out in a patient’s blood stream for its evening stroll and the raw enthusiasm to treat it, is an experience inexplicable.
 The third camp is the Reorientation of Medical Education (ROME) camp that is organized in the beginning of the final year.
 It is the application of the acquired textbook knowledge reoriented for the real world.
 It is a gateway from medical student to a doctor.
-This rich exposure to the rural India is followed by internship and a one-year-long posting in rural NGOs that allows students to acquire skills for practicing medicine in resource-limited settings.
+This rich exposure to the rural India was earlier followed by a one-year-long posting in rural NGOs that allows students to acquire skills for practicing medicine in resource-limited settings.
 Sevagram is not about rural Medicine alone but also offers fantastic training in well-equipped laboratories, classrooms and hospital wards.3.
 Plenty of Opportunities upon graduating

 Today, MGIMS has a 1000-bed teaching hospital and a sprawling 450-acre campus in Sevagram.
-The medical college still admits only 65 students each year and has a high faculty:student ratio, ensuring individualized attention.
+The medical college still admits only 100 students each year and has a high faculty:student ratio, ensuring individualized attention.
 Postgraduate courses were started in the early 1980s and are now offered in all subjects—preclinical, paraclinical and clinical.
 Nineteen of the twenty postgraduate courses are recognized by Medical Council of India.
 It also enrols PhD students across a range of disciplines.
 The degrees in both the medical and allied health science courses are conferred by the university to which MGIMS is affiliated—the Maharashtra University of Health Sciences.
 From the beginning, MGIMS was committed to excellence in education, clinical services and research.
-A student enrolled for MBBS course at MGIMS can expect to get admission into a postgraduate course at MGIMS - based on MBBS rank and completion of rural service following internship.
-This is a unique opportunity that MGIMSonians get for their exemplary service during their formative years.
 All in all, the medical education in MGIMS is structured for a better future of the doctors that it creates.4.
 “Unto this last” and Sarvodaya

 What John Ruskin termed as “Unto this last” and Gandhiji as “Sarvodaya”, meant universal uplift through facilities reaching the weakest sections of the society residing in the remotest areas- in India meaning its villages.
 MGIMSonians are touching the lives of millions through their contributions in patient-care, research and public service.
 Be it in the development of new technologies or making available drugs to those who cannot afford, the institute has attempted to help the deprived sections of the society.
 In today’s world where avarice and materialism are so commonplace, MGIMS tries to impart a rare quality of looking back and helping those who are left behind.
 It is us who are ready to work with the poorest of the poor.
 Sevagram draws students, teachers and patients from the length and width of the country.
 Yet, at this melting point it teaches the humility that is needed to serve those in need.5.
 Humans before Healers